SNAPSHOT-Russia's war on Ukraine latest: Wagner Group threatens to exit Bakhmut | Headlines

 * Ukrainian military command said 18 of 24 drones launched by Russian forces had been shot down.
 It said the Russian military had launched 10 missile strikes on the cities of Kramatorsk and Zaporizhzhia, and also carried out 75 air strikes and dozens of rocket attacks. * Nearly 50 Russian attacks were repelled along the main sectors of the front line in eastern and southern Ukraine, the General Staff of the Ukrainian Armed Forces said.

-* Record high water levels could overwhelm a major dam in southern Ukraine and damage parts of the Russian-controlled Zaporizhzhia nuclear power station, a Russian official told TASS news agency.
-QUOTES
+* Record high water levels could overwhelm a major dam in southern Ukraine and damage parts of the Russian-controlled Zaporizhzhia nuclear power station, a Russian official told TASS news agency. * Russia's ambassador has been summoned to the Polish foreign ministry regarding a statement by the former ombudsman for children of Russia calling for the murder of the Polish ambassador.

+QUOTES * "Because of the lack of ammunition, our losses are increasing exponentially every day," Wagner Group mercenary leader Yevgeny Prigozhin said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)